fnick851/blog/source/_posts/2020-04-03-JS-Essentials.md

 2

 Primitive values are immutable.
 There is only one distinct value for each primitive value.

+> Primitive values:
+>
+> - Undefined
+> - Null
+> - Boolean
+> - Number
+> - String
+> - Symbol
+> - BigInt

 Non-primitive values are mutable.
 A new value is created for each object literal or function expression evaluation.

+> Non-primitive values:
+>
+> - Function
+> - Object

 3